cgettings/Light-Pollution-Map/README.md

 ### Data processing

 The sky brightness data comes from a whole-world geotiff file of simulated zenith radiance data, given in `mcd/m^2`.
-After reading the file into R using `raster::raster()`, I cropped it using a bounding box encompassing all of the states displayed (reducing the amount of data that would eventually be read into RAM), and then converted the raster into a `stars` object.
-This allowed me to use `{sf}` methods to further crop the raster using state boundary data from the [`{tigris}`](https://github.com/walkerke/tigris) package.
-Finally, I converted the `stars` raster into a `tibble`, converted `mcd/m^2` into `mag/arcsec^2`, and then turned the tibble back into a `stars` object for mapping.
+I read the file into R as a `RasterLayer` using `raster::raster()`, which avoids loading the whole 2.8 GB file into memory.
+I then crop it using a bounding box encompassing the states I'm displaying, and then convert the cropped raster into a [`stars` object](https://r-spatial.github.io/stars/), which loads it into memory.
+This allows me to use `{sf}` methods to further crop the raster using state boundary data from the [`{tigris}` package](https://github.com/walkerke/tigris).
+Finally, I convert the `stars` object into a `tbl`, convert luminance (`mcd/m^2`) to magnitude (`mag/arcsec^2`), and then turn the tibble back into a `stars` object for mapping.

 ### Mapping

-I created the map using `{leaflet}`, with a custom tile layer drawn from the "USA_Topo_Maps" esri tile layer hosted on [ArcGIS online](https://services.arcgisonline.com/ArcGIS/rest/services/USA_Topo_Maps/MapServer/).
-I added the `stars` raster to the map using `leafem::addGeoRaster()`, with the mousover values created using `leafem::addImageQuery()`, and the OSM search using `leaflet.extras::addSearchOSM()`.
+I create the map using `{leaflet}` and `addProviderTiles()`, with a custom tile layer drawn from the "USA_Topo_Maps" esri tile layer hosted on [ArcGIS online](https://services.arcgisonline.com/ArcGIS/rest/services/USA_Topo_Maps/MapServer/).
+I add the `stars` raster to the map using `leafem::addGeoRaster()`, with the mousover values created using `leafem::addImageQuery()`, and the OSM search using `leaflet.extras::addSearchOSM()`.
 The map view reset botton is a modification of `leaflet.extras::addResetMapButton()` which simply adds a `position` argument to the `easyButton()` call.
-Finally, I added map dependencies using the [`registerPlugin`](http://rstudio.github.io/leaflet/extending.html) and `leaflet.extras::addAwesomeMarkersDependencies()` function, and then passed to `htmlwidgets::onRender()` my custom JavaScript and a `tbl` of raw raster data.
+Finally, I add map dependencies using the [`registerPlugin`](http://rstudio.github.io/leaflet/extending.html) and `leaflet.extras::addAwesomeMarkersDependencies()` functions, and then pass my custom JavaScript and a `tbl` of raw raster data to `htmlwidgets::onRender()`.

+This [custom JavaScript](/code/closest_dark_place.js) uses the raster data I passed to `htmlwidgets::onRender()`, and the already-rendered map layer, and finds dark points.

-This [custom JavaScript](/code/closest_dark_place.js) code re-reads the raster data from the `document` object using `fetch`, then uses the `georaster` package (already loaded thanks to `leafem::addGeoRaster()`) to parse the data.
+First, the script converts the raw raster data to `LatLng` points, with the magnitude value saved as the `alt[itude]` property.
+It then re-reads the raster layer data from the `DOM` using `fetch`, then uses the `georaster` package (already loaded thanks to `leafem::addGeoRaster()`) to parse the data.
 (This is necessary because the raster data object created by `leafem::addGeoRaster()` only exists within the scope of the function call that adds the georaster layer.)
-The script then uses the [`geoblaze` package](https://github.com/GeoTIFF/geoblaze) to extract the raster value from where the map was clicked.
+The script then uses the [`geoblaze` package](https://github.com/GeoTIFF/geoblaze) to extract the magnitude value from where the raster was clicked.

 Using that value, the script by default finds all points in the raw raster data that are between 1 and 2<sup id="note5">[5](#footnote5)</sup> EVs darker than the clicked point.